robinburrer/scroll-trigger/README.md

-# Apple like img seqence animation
+# Apple like img sequence animation

 This is a basic scroll image sequence animation triggered by scrolling.
 Inspired by: https://css-tricks.com/lets-make-one-of-those-fancy-scrolling-animations-used-on-apple-product-pages/.